Models of Software Development Life Cycle: Importance of SDLC

 System Design

-In this phase, software requirement specifications (SRS) are studied and prepared system design based on the requirements.
-This system design phase covers the technical design requirements such as programming language, database and services.
+In this phase, software requirement specifications (SRS) are studied, and prepare system design based on the requirements.
+This system design phase covers the technical design requirements such as programming language, database, and services.
 During this phase, system tests are designed for later use in the testing phases.

 Architectural Design